DIMM: SPD EEPROM

+Features

 Speeds

 For various technologies, there are certain bus and device clock frequencies that are standardized; there is also a decided nomenclature for each of these speeds for each type.

 DIMMs based on Single Data Rate (SDR) DRAM have the same bus frequency for data, address and control lines.
 DIMMs based on Double Data Rate (DDR) DRAM have data but not the strobe at double the rate of the clock; this is achieved by clocking on both the rising and falling edge of the data strobes.
 Power consumption and voltage gradually became lower with each generation of DDR-based DIMMs.